-We love this ABC book because it isn’t like any others we have.
-It is a pop up book and it is giving Little One an appreciation for creativity and brilliant paper engineering which in turn is making her take care of the book.
-Just make sure you supervise when 1 year olds are around the book as my youngest daughter has a tendency to try and pull the pop ups off the page : /.
+We love this ABC book because it is so different to other ABC books.
+It is giving Little One an appreciation for creativity and brilliant paper engineering which in turn is making her take care of the book.

 London ABC by Ben Hawkes -Random House Kids

 My husband occasionally jokes about my love for London as not only do I have family and many dear friends there it has also been a place I have called home.
 What can I say it is a great place and this ABC picture book continues to be loved in our home.

 Ben Hawkes has produced a quirky, retro feeling ABC picture book.
 The book goes beyond A being for apples and is filled with brilliant London.
 Iconic landmarks, destinations and all things London feature in this book where you can see G is for Globe (Shakespeare’s Globe) and H is for the well known park, Hyde Park.

 As well as the book exploring the alphabet it also follows the story of a lost penguin who eventually finds his home at the end of the alphabet… Z for ______.

 This is a book that celebrates England’s capital and could double up as a great text to use when introducing this city to young ones and could even be used as a check list when visiting.